-Length of terms and resubmissions of the Inquiry Brief or Inquiry Brief Proposal tion for two years may submit another Inquiry Brief Proposal, and it could earn a two year term.
+Length of terms and resubmissions of the Inquiry Brief or Inquiry Brief Proposal

+Programs are required to submit their next Brief and have an audit visit concluded before their current accreditation term expires.
+Those with initial accreditation for two years may submit another Inquiry Brief Proposal, and it could earn a two year term.
 If, however, it earned a five year term, the program would be awarded initial accreditation for only three years at which time it would need to submit an Inquiry Brief.
 This is because there is a maximum five year term for initial accreditation.
 Alternatively, if they are ready, they can submit an Inquiry Brief, which can earn a two or five year term depending on its quality.